mstr-brightside/wolka-suggests-study/README.md

 1. [The Odin Project](https://www.theodinproject.com/) - programs to learn web development, including learning JavaScript, Ruby on Rails.
 Comunity available.

 1. [W3 Schools](https://www.w3schools.com/) - huge amount of code examples on different languages, algorithm explanations for different languages as well.
 Learn programs for all popular and less popular programming languages.
 Advanced practice (like building a website) and etc. All is for free.
 However, information in a given learning program is poor and you will definitely need additional resourses.
 Algorithms are explained really well, though.

+1. [CodePlace](https://www.codeplace.com/) - courses related to web-development.
+Will fit both newcomers and experienced engineers.
+They are oriented to build a few apps in a few months to cover as much web-development related topics as possible.
+There are three levels of subscribtion with a different price, choose the one that fits you the most.

+1. [SitePoint](https://www.sitepoint.com/) - Choose from hundreds of books, courses, and tech talks on web development.
+Learn HTML, CSS, and JavaScript to React, Docker, Python, PHP, Ruby, Design, SEO.
+They also have a forum and blog, so with an account you will also get a community around the courses.

 ## RU